caitjordan17/final-project-book-shop/README.md

 BookLiker is a book app where you can add and like books in your own personal library!

+## Navigation

+BookLiker has a navigation bar at the top of the page that allows users to seamlessly navigate from their book list, to adding a new book, or to our info page.

 ## Keep track!

 Keep track of which books you liked & how much you liked them by upping the likes under the book!